onyeka-hub/Project-23/README.md

 In as much as we now have a way to persist data, we also have new problems.

 1. If you port forward the service and try to reach the endpoint, you will get a 404 error.
 This is because mounting a volume on a filesystem that already contains data will automatically erase all the existing data.
-This strategy for statefulness is preferred if the mounted volume already contains the data which you want to be made available to the container
+This Onu for statefulness is preferred if the mounted volume already contains the data which you want to be made available to the container.

 - nginx-service.yaml file